Methylcobalamin - Active Vitamin B12

 * RDA = Recommended Daily Allowance

-1-2 lozenges daily for adults and children from 11 years and above.
+1-2 lozenges daily for adults and children aged 11 years and older.

 The recommended daily dose should not be exceeded.

 Excessive consumption may have a laxative effect.